-- "the frequency of these harmful sexual behaviours means that some children and young people consider them normal." - sexual violence often occurs outside school eq. at parties - children and young people felt that there were barriers to reporting (fears of being ostracised, getting others in to trouble, not being believed, being blamed). - children felt that the RSHE they had received had been inadequate or too late. - the problem was underestimated in schools and colleges
+- sexual harassment and online abuse were prevalent for children and young people. - "the frequency of these harmful sexual behaviours means that some children and young people consider them normal." - sexual violence often occurs outside school eg. at parties - children and young people felt that there were barriers to reporting (fears of being ostracised, getting others in to trouble, not being believed, being blamed). - children felt that the RSHE they had received had been inadequate or too late. - the problem was underestimated in schools and colleges